Some pictures of GWR Armstrong Goods ('388' class)

 512, with a larger front sandbox, which became a later standard for most of the rest of the class.
 The lubricator pipe has no cover.
 Capuchon chimneys became a later standard for the class.
 The loco frame has acquired some strengthening patches.

 875, with an S4 roundtop firebox and backring dome, as fitted in January 1916.
-It never received a Belpaire boiler, and was withdrawn in June 1922.
+It never received a Belpaire firebox, and was withdrawn in June 1922.

 403, with a large-radius cab roof and a heavily-riveted outside frame, at Swindon.
 It was fitted with a B4 Belpaire boiler in January 1906, and survived until September 1921.